romanjeanelie/for-immersive/README.md

 ## Description

-Here's a small timeline I created over the weekend to showcase the projects I've worked on for the IG team.
+Here's a small timeline I created  over the weekend for the IG team to showcase the projects I've worked on.

 ## Installation